 These functions get the original index of "from" and "to" buses.
 Unlike buses, the branches are not characterized by a single index.
-Similar to the getOriginalIndex function for the BaseBusComponent class, these functions will not work correctly until the setComponents method has been called in the base factory class.
+Similar to the functions in the BaseBusComponent class, the functions in the BaseBranchComponent class will not work correctly until the setComponents method has been called in the base factory class.